 But the premium is for your whole life as well.
 Or you can almost reverse it where you’re putting a lot to the cash accumulation and the death benefit on the other side is much lower.

 The bank on yourself concepts right or become your own banker are built on using whole life insurance.

 There are some great features in whole life insurance for certain situations, especially when you’re looking to bank on yourself.
 Just remember it is for your whole life, you’re paying the premium your whole life.
-Sometimes the policy can pay for itself but there is always a premium cost that needs to be covered each year.

 If you have a whole life policy that maybe you don’t want to pay the premiums on, then sometimes we can convert it to a paid-up policy by reducing the death benefit.
 Or you may be able to use the interest or the dividends to pay the premiums internally.
 If you have questions on this, please let us know!

 Universal Life Insurance

 The last one to talk about is universal life.
 Universal life is probably the most flexible of all the different life insurance